giulong/spectrum/README.md

    and providing values when prompted:

    `mvn archetype:generate -DarchetypeGroupId=io.github.giulong -DarchetypeArtifactId=spectrum-archetype -DarchetypeVersion=LATEST`
 2. Run the `LoginFormIT` demo test injected by the archetype.
-It runs on Chrome by default.
 3. Once the execution is done, you will find the `target/spectrum/reports/spectrum-report-<TIMESTAMP>.html` report with the execution video attached.

+> ⚠️ Default Browser<br/>
+> Tests run on Chrome by default.
+If you don't have it, you can run the demo test with `-Dspectrum.driver=firefox` or `-Dspectrum.driver=edge`

 Here's a quick overview of the project created by the archetype, along with the report generated after the first execution: